 Smart healthcare: How IoT can improve health services

-According to Market Insights Report, the internet of things (IoT) in the healthcare market was USD 55.5 billion in 2019 and is expected to grow at a CAGR of 20.8% to USD 172.46 billion by 2025.
-The COVID-19 pandemic has further accelerated the digital transformation of the healthcare industry as the robustness and capabilities of Healthcare systems across the world have come under the scanner.
+According to Market Insights Report, the Smart Healthcare market’s Internet of Things (IoT) was USD 55.5 billion in 2019 and is expected to grow at a CAGR of 20.8% to USD 172.46 billion by 2025.
+The COVID-19 pandemic has further accelerated the digital transformation of the healthcare industry as the robustness and capabilities of Healthcare systems worldwide have come under the scanner.

 In an increasingly digital world, where every aspect of our lives is driven by technology and innovation, it seems ridiculous to let something as important as healthcare lag behind.
-The Internet Of Things (IoT), Artificial Intelligence development, Big Data, and Cloud computing can come together to build smart healthcare systems globally.
+The Internet Of Things (IoT), Artificial Intelligence development, Big Data, and Cloud computing can build intelligent healthcare systems globally.

 Pillars of smart healthcare

-Smart healthcare systems focus on four main components so that the individual needs of patients are met while the efficiency of care provided also improves.
-Smart healthcare systems provide better care and support, enhance healthcare service experience, and provide better control for healthcare providers.
+Intelligent healthcare systems focus on four main components so that patients’ needs are met while the efficiency of care provided improves.
+Intelligent healthcare systems provide better care and support, enhance the healthcare service experience, and provide better control for healthcare providers.

 Intelligent Medical care with health data

-Smart healthcare is not just a technological advancement.
-It is an all-round development that has made all levels of healthcare facilities information-based.
-The clinical ecosystem has been information-based for decades but now the need is to make regional healthcare ecosystems like homes and communities information based as well.
+Competent healthcare is not just a technological advancement.
+It is an overall development that has made all healthcare facilities information-based.
+The clinical ecosystem has been information-based for decades, but now the need is to make regional healthcare ecosystems like homes and communities information based.

-Making them information-based enables gathering data that can be analyzed and used for improving efficiency, personalization, and convenience of healthcare systems.
+Making them information-based enables gathering data that can be analyzed and used to improve healthcare systems’ efficiency, personalization, and convenience.

 Patient-centered care

-The traditional healthcare model followed a disease-centered approach where the focus was on diagnosing through symptoms manifested.
+The traditional healthcare model followed a disease-centered approach focused on diagnosing through symptoms manifested.
 The symptoms and the disease were then treated according to the prescribed protocol.

-The challenge here was that a patient might have a previous history of other diseases or symptoms.
-Ignoring past records completely could sometimes result in an unwanted outcome.
-In a patient-centered approach, the focus is on the patient’s past health history, needs, and beliefs.
+The challenge was that a patient might have a previous history of other diseases or symptoms.
+Ignoring records entirely could sometimes result in an unwanted outcome.
+A patient-centered approach focuses on the patient’s past health history, needs, and beliefs.
 The preferences of the patient are respected in all decisions.

 Personalized management

-The needs and preferences of patients and other healthcare givers are taken into consideration in healthcare management.
+The needs and preferences of patients and other healthcare givers are considered in healthcare management.

-Smart healthcare systems focus on preventive healthcare rather than treating a disease after it occurs.
-This is made possible by having systems and technologies in place to ensure regular screening and counseling.
+Intelligent healthcare systems focus on preventive healthcare rather than treating a disease after it occurs.
+This is possible with systems and technologies to ensure regular screening and counseling.

-It is now an accepted fact that environment, lifestyle choices, and genetic makeup are also important factors in causing illnesses.
-Analyzing these factors before any medical issue crops up can help in alerting people to potential risks and monitoring them for incidents.
+It is now accepted that environment, lifestyle choices, and genetic makeup are also important factors in causing illnesses.
+Analyzing these factors before any medical issue crops up can help alert people to potential risks and monitor them for incidents.

 Preventive healthcare enables people to have a better life and puts less strain on the healthcare system.